kirajang/equithon/README.md

 # Equition
-# Our alogorithm which evaluates charities based on past scandals, and their financial statements (particularly money spent on management and administration
+# Our alogorithm which evaluates charities based on past scandals, and their financial statements (particularly money spent on management and administration.